CristianEduardMihai/Mihais-AI-Playground/README.md

 - **Glassmorphic Design**: Pink, purple, and pure fun!
 Modern, accessible, and beautiful on every device.
 - **Super Scalable** 🚀: Add new tools or languages in minutes—just drop in a component or update a config.

 ### 🧩 **Modules**

-### Learning 📚
+#### Learning 📚
-- **Language Buddy** 🗣️: Practice your target language with an AI buddy!
-Choose your native language, the language you want to learn, your level, and how long you've been learning.
-Get supportive, interactive practice in a chat-style UI.
+- **Language Buddy 🌍**: Practice your target language with an AI buddy!
-- **AI Spell Check** 📝: Correct your writing, tone, and much more.
+- **Spell Check 📝**: Correct your writing, tone and much more.
-- **AI Translator** 🌎: Translate text between multiple languages.
+- **Translator 🌎**: Translate text between multiple languages.
-- **AI Text Summarizer** 📚: Summarize long texts into concise summaries.
+- **Text Summarizer 📚**: Summarize long texts into concise summaries.

 #### Health 🥗
-- **AI Recipe Maker** 🍳: Input your ingredients and let AI suggest recipes.
+- **Recipe Maker 🍳**: Input your ingredients and let AI suggest recipes.
 Customize how healthy the recipes should be!
-- ~~**AI Calorie Tracker** 🔢: Track your daily calorie intake with the help of AI.~~

-#### Quality of Life Tools ✨
+#### QOL Tools ✨
-- **AI PC Part Picker** 🖥️: Get AI-generated recommendations for PC parts based on your preferences.
+- **PC Part Picker 🖥️**: Get AI-generated recommendations for PC parts based on your preferences.
-- **AI Color Palette Picker** 🎨: Describe your project and get a beautiful, AI-generated color palette with HEX codes and friendly explanations.
+- **Color Palette Picker 🎨**: Generate color palettes for your projects with AI.
+- **Interview Prep Assistant 🎤**: Prepare for your next job interview with AI-generated questions and tips.
+- **HTML5 Portfolio Builder 🖼️**: Create a beautiful HTML5 portfolio to showcase your work, with AI assistance.

 #### Fun 🤖
-- **Bot Vs Bot Roast Battle** 🔥: Watch two AI bots engage in a hilarious roast battle!
-No profanity, just clever, punchy fun.
+- **Bot Vs Bot Roast Battle 🔥**: Watch two AI bots engage in a hilarious roast battle!
-- **Personality Quiz** 🎭: Answer fun questions and get a playful AI-generated personality analysis!
+- **Personality Quiz 🎭**: Answer fun questions and get a playful AI-generated personality analysis!
-- **Reddit-like Storyteller** 📖: Generate stories in the style of your favorite subreddits.
-With the option to have them read to you.
+- **Reddit-like Storyteller 📖**: Generate stories in the style of your favorite subreddits.
+- **Character Chat 🤖**: Chat with your favorite cartoon characters!
+- **Coder Profile 🧑‍💻**: Upload your code and get a playful coder personality analysis!

 ![hackatime](https://github-readme-stats.hackclub.dev/api/wakatime?username=2408&api_domain=hackatime.hackclub.com&theme=calm_pink&custom_title=Hackatime+Stats&layout=compact&cache_seconds=0&langs_count=8)